Finalist, MIPIM Architectural Review Future Project Awards

 Client: Shui On Land

-A public exhibition gallery is located at the base levels of the tower, intertwined with the office lobby, offering visual and physical cross links.
-An outdoor amphitheatre in the undercroft of the building provides a venue for performances.
-Underground connections allow direct access to public transport.
-Metaphorm teamed up with HOK New York for the project.
+At the base, a public exhibition gallery interwoven with the office lobby creates visual and physical cross‑links, complemented by an outdoor amphitheatre in the undercroft and underground connections to public transport.
+Metaphorm partnered with HOK New York for the project.
+Engineers: Arup, Yolles, and HH Angus.